AlinDragne/HomeSecurityApp/README.md

 8. Index.razor

 Resu![Screenshot 2023-10-21 193109](https://github.com/AlinDragne/HomeSecurityApp/assets/80887719/75f4bcd6-e01e-4f14-8561-ca2767c70c89)

-lts:
+Results:
 1. Successes

 •	Real-Time Face Detection: Accomplished through the implementation of Emgu CV in FaceDetectionService.cs, enabling the application to detect faces.

 •	User Role Management: Using IdentityDataInitialiser.cs, the HomeSecurityApp sets up role-based access and adds initial data, making sure that access and user roles are managed in a structured way by using the Microsoft Identity library.
 This library is known for its strong abilities in handling user identities and access in ASP.NET Core applications and was key in making the user authentication and authorisation in the app smooth and straightforward.
-Using Microsoft Identity not only made the application’s security stronger by ensuring secure user authentication and role management, but also offered a framework that is easy to manage and can be expanded in future versions of the application.
+Using Microsoft Identity not only made the application’s security stronger by ensuring secure user authentication and role management but also offered a framework that is easy to manage and can be expanded in future versions of the application.

 •	User Interaction and Data Display: Realised through Razor pages like DetectedFaces.razor and ManageRoles.razor, providing intuitive UIs for data interaction and management.

 2. Failures

 •	Model Accuracy and Performance: The challenges in improving face detection were many.
 This included exploring different pre-trained models like tiny YOLOv2 and dealing with problems like faulty models and poor performance in various situations.
 Making sure the detection was accurate while also keeping it working efficiently was a particularly tricky challenge, especially for real-time face detection and processing.
-After considering these issues, the decision was made to stick with the Haarcascade pre-trained model.
-This choice was driven by its relative simplicity, ease of implementation, and its proven efficacy in various scenarios, despite the obstacles encountered with other models.
+After considering these issues, the decision was made to stick with the Haar cascade pre-trained model.
+This choice was driven by its relative simplicity, ease of implementation, and proven efficacy in various scenarios, despite the obstacles encountered with other models.

 •	Data Consistency: The application faced problems in ensuring consistent data seeding and managing potential conflicts or errors during user and role management processes.
 The adaptation from tutorials and implementations in .NET 5 to .NET 7 showed challenges in library compatibility and functionality, requiring careful modification and adaptation to ensure data integrity and consistency.